Suffolk Carers Fund

 • applicants should demonstrate how they will work in partnership with other organisations/groups where possible

-• how the project will be promoted to carers, and how it will be made as easy as possible for them to participate i.e. the accessibility of the environment, facilities e.g. car parking, communication/language needs
+• how the project will be promoted to carers, and how it will be made as easy as possible for them to participate i.e. the accessibility of the environment, facilities e.g. car parking, communication/language needs, replacement care for the cared-for person, transport etc.

 • how the project could be extended/scaled-up/widened if required, including by the use of technology if appropriate